Medical education and training

 Forensic Training Program

-SARC aims to deliver the Forensic Training Program in Perth once a year and at two regional locations each year.
-Regional Forensic Training Programs will be organised and funded by the relevant WACHS district.
+SARC delivers the Forensic Training Program three times a year, once in Perth and twice at regional locations.
+Regional Forensic Training Programs are organised on a rotating schedule and funded by the relevant WACHS district.
 Any doctors or RNs working in regional areas, or intending to do so, are eligible to apply to attend a Forensic Training Program.
-WACHS staff will determine who will attend all Forensic Training Programs.
+WACHS is responsible for offering places on the Forensic Training Programs.

 - Three full days